Frequently Asked Questions About Adopting and Rescue

 A: All of our dogs are spayed or neutered, up to date on all vaccinations, and have been implanted with a microchip.

 Q: I want to rescue a bulldog for my family member as a surprise/present.

 A: Because ALL members of the family must meet the new potential family member before we will consider adoption we do not adopt dogs out as surprises, presents, or for holidays.

-A: If for any reason your are unable to keep your rescue bulldog, we REQUIRE that the dog be returned to us.
-Please contact one of our volunteers immediately .
+A: If something is wrong, please contact a volunteer immediately.
+We want to help you and the sooner we are aware of an issue, the easier it is to solve.
+If for any reason your are unable to keep your rescue bulldog, we REQUIRE that the dog be returned to us.

 Q: Help!
 We love our bulldog but can not afford his medical bills.
 Can you help?